 Marian Wong is a registered clinical psychologist with almost a decade’s experience in the mental health arena.
 She specializes in the assessment and psychological treatment of children, adolescents, and adults with a range of mental health issues and psychological conditions (see above).
 Marian has a specialist interest in working with individuals experiencing adjustment difficulties and existential distress due to their medical conditions (e.g. cancer) and those who face losses in life, be it a significant other, loss of certain roles/functioning, and loss of self-confidence.

-Marian utilizes a range of evidence-based therapy approaches in her sessions such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Mindfulness-based therapy.
+Marian strongly believes that psychological health is intimately linked to physical health and adopts a holistic approach in her treatment.
+She utilises a range of evidence-based therapy approaches in her sessions depending on patients’ individual needs and goals: Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioural Therapy (DBT), Mindfulness-based therapy, and Compassion-focused approaches.
 She also initiated a CBT-based mental health paraprofessional training for Foreign Domestic Workers, which was the first of its kind in Singapore.